Haha89/sudoku-solver/README.md

 - Pytorch and Pytorchvision

 ### Execution:
-run `python launcher.py [PATH_PICTURE] [PLOT]`
+run `python launcher.py [path] [debug]`
-PATH_PICTURE: optional, path of the picture containing the sudoku
+**path**: optional, path of the picture containing the sudoku.
+If blank, uses the default picture displayed below
-PLOT: optional, boolean to set to True if you want to see some plots
+**debug**: optional, boolean to set to True if you want to see some plots

 ### Result:
 ![alt text](https://github.com/Haha89/sudoku-solver/blob/master/results/Figure_1.png "Picture Preprocessing")
 ![alt text](https://github.com/Haha89/sudoku-solver/blob/master/results/Figure_2.png "Example of OCR")

+### Next steps:
+- Increase OCR to better recognize the digits